scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/Jenkins-CI-Integration.md

 <li>Build your project</li>

 Click `Save` and `Build Now` to start building results from Jenkins.
-This will call the Scantist Jenkins script to receive your successful build result from Jenkins CI.
+This will call the {{companyConfig.COMPANY_NAME}} Jenkins script to receive your successful build result from Jenkins CI.

 </ol>

-## Follow these steps to integrate Scantist with Jenkins CI using Jenkins File
+## Follow these steps to integrate {{companyConfig.COMPANY_NAME}} with Jenkins CI using Jenkins File

 This approach involves running the Jenkinsfile as part of your Jenkins build process - can be more flexible than using the Jenkinsfile, but it required more configuration and setup.

 <ol>
 <li>Create access token</li>

-You will need to create an access token on Scantist to authenticate and authorize the integration between Scantist and other tools.
+You will need to create an access token on {{companyConfig.COMPANY_NAME}} to authenticate and authorize the integration between {{companyConfig.COMPANY_NAME}} and other tools.

 <li>Setup Environmental Variables on Jenkins</li>